 - The prosthetic knee cracks or causes fractures in other bones in your leg that cannot be alleviated and will be unable to heal until the defective knee is replaced with another knee through an additional surgery.

 - Your doctor makes a mistake during surgery that causes the knee to fill improperly, to not stay in place or to deteriorate more quickly.

-If you are suffering due to the addition of a defective knee replacement you should immediately seek care and repair from a surgeon and consider contacting a personal injury attorney to find out if you have a case for medical malpractice or negligence in your case.
+If you are suffering due to the addition of a defective knee replacement you should immediately seek care and repair from a surgeon and consider contacting a Phoenix defective medical device attorney to find out if you have a case for medical malpractice or negligence in your case.

 This public safety announcement is brought to you by the dedicated personal injury attorneys at Breyer Law Offices, P.C.